DrPaulBrewer/webdismay/README.md

     }

 ###PUT and Binary blob upload
+Did you know that, given available memory, [redis can store around 512MB in a single value](http://redis.io/topics/data-types)?

+This capability is also explored here, but involves a bit more complexity and uncertainity than optimal.

 If you redirect HTTP `PUT /` to the back-end, webdismay will pass a PUT file upload to webdis/redis when a `Blob` is passed to webdismay in Javascript as the data parameter of a `SET` or similar redis command.
 Unfortunately, as of July 2016,